-The school aims to build positive relationships with parents by inviting their thoughts and views to discuss what will be taught, address any concerns and help parents in managing conversations with their children on the issues covered by the curriculum.
+The school aims to build positive relationships with parents by inviting them into school to discuss what will be taught, address any concerns and help parents in managing conversations with their children on the issues covered by the curriculum.

-Parents will be informed annually about the content of the Relationships and Heath Education taught in each year group.
+Parents will be informed annually ADD IN DELETE AS APPROPRIATE eg at parents meetings/through the school website/through termly year group letters about the content of the Relationships and Heath Education taught in each year group.
+Parents will be invited to discuss the content with the class teacher.
 In addition, parents will be consulted in the review of the curriculum and this policy, and are encouraged to provide their views at any time.